mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 to enable universal benchmarking of AI/ML systems across any model, data set, software and hardware using CM and loadgen.
-We are also developing a universal Python and C++ harness to make it easier to plug in different models, data sets, frameworks and hardware backends together with a [user-friendly GUI/platform](https://cknowledge.org/mlperf-inference-gui) to run this benchmark.
+We are also developing a universal Python and C++ harness to make it easier to plug in different models, data sets, frameworks and hardware backends together with a [user-friendly GUI/platform](https://cknowledge.org/mlperf-inference-gui) to run, compare and reproduce ML(Perf) benchmarks.
+We welcome other MLPerf and CM extensions including support for multi-node execution, better implementations, optimizations and new hardware backends.

 Please join our [Discord server](https://discord.gg/JjWNWXKxwT) to provide your feedback and participate in these community developments!

 ## Acknowledgments